atakolday/entrapeer/README.md

 #### `financial_query_handler.py`
 - Specializes in parsing and processing financial-related queries.
 - Fetches stock data, financial reports, or other related financial information.
+- Generates an LLM-response based on retrieved information from Yahoo Finance.

 #### `wikipedia_query_handler.py`
 - Searches Wikipedia for relevant results.